 Santa Barbara isn’t just the setting of one of my favorite TV shows (Psych); it’s an artsy beach town in southern California.
-Endless beaches, tourist worthy piers and museums, lush gardens, and historic taverns are just some of the things you’ll find here.
+Endless beaches, tourist-worthy piers and museums, lush gardens, and historic taverns are just some of the things you’ll find here.
 Make your trip even more comfortable and stay in one of the top beach house rentals and budget hotels in town.
 Check out our list of the best things to do in Santa Barbara.

 1. Start by exploring State Street